peterashwoodsmith/cgzro/index.md

 - - Fabric 10/10 - no issues
 - - Paint 9/10 - some small cracks that need to be touched up each year (Dope makes this easy)
 - - some small chipping around some screws on the metal parts but 9/10
+- - Registration "C-GZRO" is vinyl so easy to substitue without painting.
 - Landing Gear
 - - bungees 2021
 - - tires Good Year Flight Custom III's and inner tubes 2022